 She added: "In this context, this single journalist's 'personal war between [herself] and the pollution' had to be shut down before it took over the government's framing of the debate."

-IIED provided live coverage of the meeting and a round-up is available on IIED's Storify social media platform
+IIED provided live coverage of the meeting and we published a round-up via Storify.

 About 'Under the Dome'

 You can watch the film below, or watch it on YouTube:

 Chai Jing's film is a hard-hitting and deeply personal documentary.
 After her unborn daughter was diagnosed with a tumour, Chai Jing quit her job to look after her baby.
 Although her daughter recovered, Chai Jing became increasingly concerned about the health impacts of Beijing's chronic smog.

 She spent a year making the film and released it on the internet shortly before the annual full meeting of the National People's Congress, and just a day after the Chinese government named its new environment minister, Chen Jining.
 The film initially received a positive reception: in his first press conference, Chen Jining said he had already watched the documentary and had phoned Chai Jing to thank her for her contribution.